shoonia/jsx-dom-runtime/README.md

   );
 };

-// append to the end the of head
+// append to the end of the head
 <document.head>
   <link rel="stylesheet" href="/style.css" />
 </document.head>;

-// append to the end the of body
+// append to the end the the body
 <document.body id="root">
   <App />
 </document.body>;